 Fine Art Photography

-For more about the early inventions upon which today's camera art is based, see: History of Photography (c.1800-1900).
+For more about the early inventions upon which today's camera art is based, please see: History of Photography (c.1800-1900).

-For more about "street photography", see: Homepage.
+For more about contemporary fashion photography, see: Homepage.

 ENCYCLOPEDIA OF PHOTOGRAPHIC ART